TYPO3-Documentation/t3docs-screenshots/README.rst

    }

 Another redundant documentation job besides taking screenshots is to insert and update code snippets.
-With action ``createCodeSnippet`` a specific TYPO3 PHP source file gets transformed into a reStructuredText file for inclusion and gets saved to folder ``Documentation/CodeSnippets``.
-The path can be changed by ``setCodeSnippetsTargetPath``.
+With action ``createCodeSnippet`` a specific TYPO3 code source file gets transformed into a reStructuredText file for inclusion and gets saved to folder ``Documentation/CodeSnippets``.
+The folder can be changed by ``setCodeSnippetsTargetPath``.
+Furthermore there are dedicated actions like ``createPhpArrayCodeSnippet`` or ``createXmlCodeSnippet`` to store only excerpts of code files.

 .. code-block:: json